 WEAVE - instrumental overview

-will provide good image quality over a 2-degree field of view, at zenith distances up to 65 deg.
+image quality over a 2-degree field of view, at zenith distances up

 (Photo by Émilie Lhomé, September 2020.
 Click to see full size.)